Alyoshah/PROGRAM_ADMISSION_MANAGER/README.md

 # PROGRAM_ADMISSION_MANAGER

 C project

-Can write appliation data to file and read
+- limit.db how many per program

+- db.bin store applicant info

-Can now kinda accept based on a few requirements
+Can now kinda accept based on a few requirements and prints out lists of who got accepted to what